 - Do your employees know what to do if there’s a disaster to stay safe and assist with recovery efforts?
 A disaster plan is only as good as those who implement it.
 Hold disaster preparedness meetings and conduct drills regularly to ensure all employees know how to stay safe, prepare the business for a storm and assist with continuity efforts.

 - Does your business have a disaster team?
 A disaster team is a group of individuals who help create, implement and update a disaster preparedness and recovery plan.

 - Does the plan include important contacts and communications methods?
 It’s important to identify who can support your business if it suffers losses during a hurricane.
-These individuals include vendors, insurance agents and disaster recovery services.
+These individuals include vendors, insurance agents, and disaster recovery services.

 You don’t have to plan for a disaster on your own.
 Polygon’s complimentary Code Blue program helps protect one of the greatest assets in your organization, its physical documents.
 When you enroll, Polygon becomes an invaluable partner that assists with creating a document disaster recovery plan.
-You’ll also receive expert guidance with reducing hurricane damage costs with our comprehensive drying services and affordable equipment rentals.
+You’ll also receive expert guidance in reducing hurricane damage costs with our comprehensive drying services and affordable equipment rentals.
 Contact Polygon today to sign up for Code Blue and enhance your disaster preparedness and recovery efforts.